 M3 has no direct equivalent that investors could compare to, which makes it a challenge to understand the market and long-term growth opportunity.
-Only after meeting with management multiple times (and with different team members, to gain fresh perspectives) did we start to grasp the enormity of its potential, which eventually resulted in a purchase of the company's shares.
+Only after meeting with management multiple times (and with different team members, to gain fresh perspectives) did we start to grasp its potential.